Carinawei97/MAGIC-screen-to-cyst-nematodes/README.md

 Project Description

-This repository includes the scripts developed for my our manuscript, focusing on the 3D printed and Deep-learning powered high-throughput phenotyping platform to automatic capture the nematode-centric phenotype capture.
+This repository includes the scripts developed for my our manuscript, focusing on the 3D printed and Deep-learning powered high-throughput phenotyping platform to automatic capture of the nematode-centric phenotypes.
 The scripts were used for:

 	•	Controlling a custom-built imaging tower.
 	•	Reading, storing, and generating QR codes.